aregm/nff-go/README.md

 ### DPDK

-NFF-Go uses DPDK, so you must setup your system to build and run DPDK.
+NFF-GO uses DPDK, so you must setup your system to build and run DPDK.
 See [System Requirements in the DPDK Getting Started Guide for Linux](http://dpdk.org/doc/guides/linux_gsg/sys_reqs.html) for more information.